Singer Diego Verdaguer dies at the age of 70 in Los Angeles

 “With absolute sadness I regret to inform all his public and friends that dad left his beautiful body today to continue his creativity in another form of eternal life,” Verdaguer’s daughter wrote.

-According to the statement released by the Diam Music record company, the singer’s remains will be created in the US The family, for the time being, will not provide public statements.
+According to the statement released by the Diam Music record company, the singer’s remains will be created in the US The family, for the moment, will not provide public statements.

 Diego Verdaguer was born in Buenos Aires in 1951 and was the interpreter of hits such as “He lied to me”, “My good heart”, “I’ll be back” and “La ladrona”.